 If you want to cross the border into another country, restrictions and/or additional fees can apply.
 If you want to take the car on a ferry, please always check with the local car rental company if this is permissible as it is not approved by all car rental companies or additional fees may apply.

 In the month September, The average car rental length in Belgrade was 4 days.

 The average car rental duration in 2021 is 4 days.

-Currently the most booked car rental in Belgrade is ECONOMY.
+Currently the most booked car rental in Belgrade is COMPACT.

 The available car rental companies in Belgrade are: Alamo, National, surprice, Enterprise, Interrent, Hertz, Carwiz, Budget, etc…

 [EST] Mon - Fri: 03:00 - 16:00 Sat - Sun : 03:00 - 11:00